Discover White Noise for Tinnitus

 Current knowledge suggests that there is no evidence to support the idea that white noise causes tinnitus.
 In fact, for many individuals, white noise serves as a valuable tool in managing the symptoms of existing tinnitus.
 However, if played loud enough, white noise (like any other noise) can cause damage to the inner ear.

-Additionally, some patients with sensitivity to loud noises or noisy environments may find that their tinnitus temporarily increases after listening to masking sound files.
-These individuals are typically good candidates for the NeuroMed treatment, because sound sensitivity is seen in those that suffer from a migraine-like process in the brain, and we’re experts at treating this.
+Additionally, some patients with sensitivity to loud noises (hyperacusis) or noise reactive tinnitus may find that their tinnitus increases after listening to masking sound files.
+These individuals are typically good candidates for the NeuroMed treatment, because sound sensitivity is seen in those that suffer from a migraine-like process in the brain, and we're experts at treating this.

 Finally, there is one effect that may temporarily cause tinnitus to sound louder after listening to broadband masking sounds called the “rebound effect”.
 To understand this, you have to understand the concept of residual inhibition.